Scaffold-Stark/speedrunstark/README.md

 ### Starknet-devnet version

-To ensure the proper functioning of scaffold-stark, your local `starknet-devnet` version must be `0.2.4`.
+To ensure the proper functioning of scaffold-stark, your local `starknet-devnet` version must be `0.4.0`.
 To accomplish this, first check your local starknet-devnet version:

 ```sh
 starknet-devnet --version
 ```

-If your local starknet-devnet version is not `0.2.4`, you need to install it.
+If your local starknet-devnet version is not `0.4.0`, you need to install it.

-Install Starknet-devnet `0.2.4` via `asdf` ([instructions](https://github.com/gianalarcon/asdf-starknet-devnet/blob/main/README.md)).
+Install Starknet-devnet `0.4.0` via `asdf` ([instructions](https://github.com/gianalarcon/asdf-starknet-devnet/blob/main/README.md)).

 ### Scarb version

-To ensure the proper functioning of scaffold-stark, your local `Scarb` version must be `2.9.4`.
+To ensure the proper functioning of scaffold-stark, your local `Scarb` version must be `2.11.4`.
 To accomplish this, first check your local Scarb version:

 ```sh
 scarb --version
 ```

-If your local Scarb version is not `2.9.4`, you need to install it.
+If your local Scarb version is not `2.11.4`, you need to install it.

-- Install Scarb `2.9.4` via `asdf` ([instructions](https://docs.swmansion.com/scarb/download.html#install-via-asdf)).
+- Install Scarb `2.11.4` via `asdf` ([instructions](https://docs.swmansion.com/scarb/download.html#install-via-asdf)).

 ### Starknet Foundry version

-To ensure the proper functioning of the tests on scaffold-stark, your Starknet Foundry version must be `0.38.2`.
+To ensure the proper functioning of the tests on scaffold-stark, your Starknet Foundry version must be `0.41.0`.
 To accomplish this, first check your Starknet Foundry version:

 ```sh
 snforge --version
 ```

-If your Starknet Foundry version is not `0.38.2`, you need to install it.
+If your Starknet Foundry version is not `0.41.0`, you need to install it.

-- Install Starknet Foundry `0.38.2` via `asdf` ([instructions](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html#installation-via-asdf)).
+- Install Starknet Foundry `0.41.0` via `asdf` ([instructions](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html#installation-via-asdf)).

 ### Compatible versions

-- Starknet-devnet - v0.2.4
+- Cairo - v2.11.4
-- Scarb - v2.9.4
+- Rpc - v0.8.0
-- Snforge - v0.38.2
+- Scarb - v2.11.4
-- Cairo - v2.9.4
+- Snforge - v0.41.0
-- RPC - v0.7.1
+- Starknet-Devnet - v0.4.0

 Make sure you have the compatible versions otherwise refer to [Scaffold-Stark Requirements](https://github.com/Scaffold-Stark/scaffold-stark-2?.tab=readme-ov-file#requirements)